JohnSnowLabs/johnsnowlabs/docs/en/Spark_Spacy_Pandas_UDF_with_Arrow_Enabled_Benchmark_web.md

 ### Conclusions

-In our comprehensive comparative analysis, we delved into the performance of two leading Natural Language Processing (NLP) libraries: Spark NLP and SpaCy.
-While Spark NLP, seamlessly integrated with Apache Spark, excels in managing extensive NLP tasks on distributed systems and large datasets, SpaCy stands out for its impressive speed and precision, particularly in single-machine environments.
+In our analysis, we delved into the performance of two Natural Language Processing (NLP) libraries: Spark NLP and SpaCy.
+While Spark NLP, seamlessly integrated with Apache Spark, excels in managing extensive NLP tasks on distributed systems and large datasets, SpaCy is used particularly in single-machine environments.

 The results of our evaluation highlight clear disparities in processing times across the assessed tasks.
 In NER extraction, Spark NLP demonstrated exceptional efficiency, completing the task in a mere 3 minutes and 35 seconds.
 In contrast, Spacy UDF with Arrow and Spacy UDF without Arrow took 4 minutes and 49 seconds, and 5 minutes and 4 seconds, respectively.
 Moving on to the generation of Roberta embeddings, Spark NLP once again proved its prowess, completing the task in 22 minutes and 16 seconds.
 Meanwhile, Spacy UDF with Arrow and Spacy UDF without Arrow required 29 minutes and 27 seconds, and 29 minutes and 30 seconds, respectively.